reyemtm/reyemtm.github.io/_posts/2019-06-12-network-tracing-with-turf-js.md

   - turfjs
   - mapbox
 ---
 One of the benefits of having a seamless utility GIS database is to perform network traces.
-This is possible using utility networks in ArcGIS Desktop and with the Utility Geometric Network extension for ArcGIS Server/Enterprise.
+This is possible using [geometric networks in ArcGIS Desktop](http://desktop.arcgis.com/en/arcmap/10.3/manage-data/geometric-networks/what-are-geometric-networks-.htm) and in [ArcGIS Utility Network Management extension for ArcGIS Server/Enterprise](https://pro.arcgis.com/en/pro-app/help/data/utility-network/what-is-a-utility-network-.htm).
 However, what if we wanted to do some simple network tracing right in the browser?
 Fortunately in my case I am working with a small dataset, that of a municipal sanitary sewer network.
 What this means is that the entire database can be loaded into the browser, visualized with your favorite mapping API (Mapbox GL JS in my case), and then analyzed using Turf JS.

 In my initial efforts to perform upstream and downstream network traces I attempted to utilize and upstream and downstream asset ID written to the linear features.
 However, after looking through the Turf JS API and after fixing the flow directions (digitized direction) of all the linear features, I changed my approach.
 The majority of the code relies on ``turf.booleanPointOnLine()``, ``turf.buffer()``, and ``turf.booleanPointInPolyon()``.
 I also make use of several Turf helper functions throughout.

 In the first iteration I was simply focused on getting all the intersecting lines of the origin point.
+I did run into some issues with the points and lines not being coincident, which was fixed by setting the GeoJSON decimal degree precision - I landed on 7 or 0.0000001.

 ```javascript
 function getIntersectingLines(point, features) {